 Don't worry, this is easy.
-Just send an email to support@blizzardlighting.com, and we'll issue you an RA.
+Just open a support ticket at www.blizzardlighting. com/support, and we'll issue you an RA.
 Then, you'll need to send the unit to us using a trackable, pre-paid freight method.
 We suggest using USPS Priority or UPS.
 Make sure you carefully pack the fixture for transit, and whenever possible, use the original box & packing for shipping.